Azure/reliable-web-app-pattern-java/demo.md

 ## Auto Scaling

-Auto scaling is enabled and the default instance count is set to 2.
+Auto scaling is enabled and the default instance count is set to 1 for development deployments and 2 for production deployments.
 To view the auto scaling settings, navigate to *Scale out (App Service plan)*.

 ![Scale out](./docs/assets/appservice-scale-out.png)